thap2331/thap2331.github.io/essays/helpbot.md

 #### How does this work?
 <aws-bedrock-integration>
   We leverage AWS Bedrock to interact with LLM models and integrate Slack via AWS Lambda.
 Let’s walk through the figure below to understand the process.
 A user asks a question in Slack, and the Lambda function sends it to Amazon Bedrock, which processes the query and returns the response to Slack.
-For more details on this integration, check out the <a href="https://aws.amazon.com/blogs/machine-learning/deploy-a-slack-gateway-for-amazon-bedrock/">AWS Machine Learning blog</a> (the image below is sourced from that blog).
+For more details on this integration, check out the <a href="https://aws.amazon.com/blogs/machine-learning/deploy-a-slack-gateway-for-amazon-bedrock/" class="links">AWS Machine Learning blog</a> (the image below is sourced from that blog).
 </aws-bedrock-integration>

 <br>